keptn/keptn.github.io/content/docs/0.6.0/reference/troubleshooting/index.md

 ## Keptn API cannot be reached

 In rare cases (but especially after a new Keptn installation), the Keptn API cannot be reached.
+This prevents e.g. a successful communication between the Keptn CLI and the Keptn API.
 In order to solve this problem, please try to restart the `api-gateway-nginx` pod by executing:

 ```console